-“Our clan is a descendant of a well-known Greek Dynasty.
-They have Hellenic genes.
-Our ancestors were Greek orthodox Christians before Islamic culture in Baghdad.”
+According to Kendirbaev, Ergeshbay Ajibaev, an 80-year-old member of the Beshkoruk clan, gave Kendirbaev a manuscript.
+That manuscript states that the clan is “a descendant of a well-known Greek Dynasty [with] Hellenic genes [whose] ancestors were Greek orthodox Christians before Islamic culture in Baghdad.”

-Kendirbaev went deep, while searching for his roots.
+Kendirbaev went deep while searching for his roots.
 He studied history, focusing on Alexander the Great and his conquests in Asia and Northeastern Africa.
-He also took a more scientific approach than is sometimes seen in those who claim such illustrious ancestry.
+He also took a more scientific approach than is sometimes witnessed in those who claim such illustrious ancestry.

 “There are no people with such a Haplogroup in Central Asia, but our clan of Beshkoruk has European genetic lineage.
-In Greece about 300,000 men have the similar Haplogroup I1,” he continues.
+In Greece about 300,000 men have the similar Haplogroup I1,” he concluded.

 “My blood is European, not Asiatic.
-We are descendants of King Seleucus I Nikator.
-Seleucus was a friend and general of Alexander the Great,” he explains with pride.
+We are descendants of King Seleucus I Nikator [who] was a friend and general of Alexander the Great,” he explained with pride.